-Working across the farming, forestry, fisheries and food sectors, we advise landowners and tenants on current legislation.
+Working across the farming, forestry, fisheries and food sectors, we advise landowners, tenants and producers.

-Our extensive experience also includes more specialised matters such as diversification, renewable energy, sporting rights, planning and environmental matters, equestrian law and dispute resolution.
+Our expertise includes succession, agricultural tenancies, crofting law, rural business restructuring, land ownership and tax issues.
+We also cover more specialised matters such as diversification, renewable energy, sporting rights, planning, equestrian law and dispute resolution.

 As well as a presence in Aberdeen, Inverness and Edinburgh, Ledingham Chalmers is the only practice in Scotland with offices in both the Thainstone Centre near Inverurie – one of Europe’s largest livestock markets – and United Auctions’ Agricultural Centre in Stirling.